albertus82/jface-utils/README.md

 You can easily improve this architecture by writing another abstract class that extend [`AbstractPreferencePage`](src/main/java/it/albertus/jface/preference/page/AbstractPreferencePage.java) and recall the super constructors with that static parameters; you can also write a static lookup method in your [`PageDefinition`](src/main/java/it/albertus/jface/preference/page/PageDefinition.java) enum so that you can override the `getPageDefinition` method directly in your abstract superclass.
 With these two gimmicks, you'll end up creating a bunch of empty classes that extend your custom abstract superclass.

 ### Example of [`FieldEditorFactory`](src/main/java/it/albertus/jface/preference/FieldEditorFactory.java) extension

+if you need to create your custom `FieldEditor` classes, you can extend [`FieldEditorFactory`](src/main/java/it/albertus/jface/preference/FieldEditorFactory.java) to add support of these new `FieldEditor`s:

 ```java
 public class MyFieldEditorFactory extends FieldEditorFactory {